 The USMA program educates urban problem solvers to meet the world’s dual challenges of climate change and inequality.
 The MFA program at AULA trains writers to be outstanding artists who are also engaged citizens pursuing social justice.
 The purpose of the dual degree is to marry these two, producing excellent writers who will be a part of the next generation’s conversation about climate change and inequality.

-The dual degree provides the opportunity for students to earn both a Masters degree in Urban Sustainability and an MFA in Creative Writing within a three-year period, reducing the time and cost of completing these degrees separately.
+The dual degree provides the opportunity for students to earn both a Masters degree in Urban Sustainability and an MFA in Creative Writing within a 3-year period, reducing the time and cost of completing these degrees separately.
 Many USMA students have a strong interest in learning to effectively communicate both the problems they have encountered and the solutions they propose to address social, economic, and environmental inequities.
 Several MFA students focus their work on justice issues that align strongly with the USMA values.
-Having this seamless 3-year path to dual degrees serves students from both populations.
+Having this seamless path to dual degrees serves students from both populations.
 It is also entirely mission consistent by virtue of the fact that it brings two programs together that already address directly issues of social, economic, and environmental justice.
 Training engaged citizen-artists who understand and can communicate effectively about the problems at the intersection of climate change and inequality can only serve to better achieve the stated mission of the university.

 Dual Degree Learning Outcomes